ServerMod/MultiAdmin/README.md

 - Exit Command: Adds a graceful exit command
 - Folder Copy Round Queue: Copies files from folders in a queue
 - Help: Display a full list of MultiAdmin commands and in game commands
-- Stop Server When Inactive: Stops the server after a period inactivity [Requires ServerMod]
 - Restart On Low Memory: Restarts the server if the working memory becomes too low
-- ModLog: Logs admin messages to separate file, or prints them
 - MultiAdminInfo: Prints MultiAdmin license and version information
-- New: Adds a command to start a new server given a config folder
+- New Server: Adds a command to start a new server given a config folder and a config to start a new server when one is full [Config Requires ServerMod]
 - Restart Command: Allows the game to be restarted without restarting MultiAdmin
 - Restart Next Round: Restarts the server after the current round ends [Requires ServerMod]
 - Restart After a Number of Rounds: Restarts the server after a number rounds completed [Requires ServerMod]